warren-bank/mirror-XMail-mail-server/Readme.txt

 	This has the precedence over MX records.

 	[RemoveSpoolErrors]
-	Indicate if mail has to be removed or stored in spool/errors after a failure in delivery or filtering.
+	Indicate if mail has to be removed or stored in  froz  directory after a failure in delivery or filtering.

 	[SMTP-RDNSCheck]